-Calls for urgent inquiry into claims SAS unit killed Afghan detainees
+Panorama: Any fresh SAS kill claims will be investigated, says minister

 The Ministry of Defence said it could not comment on specific allegations, but that declining to comment should not be taken as acceptance of the allegations' factual accuracy.

-An MOD spokesperson said that British forces "served with courage and professionalism" in Afghanistan and were held to the "highest standards".
+An MoD spokesperson said that British forces "served with courage and professionalism" in Afghanistan and were held to the "highest standards".

+Giving evidence to the Commons Defence Committee, Mr Heappey said: "We were aware of some of the allegations that I understand to be in this evening's Panorama.
+They've been investigated, I believe, twice and on each occasion hasn't met the evidential threshold.

+"But, let's be clear, if there are new allegations, new evidence that comes to light as a consequence of the Panorama investigation and that is then passed to the service police for further investigation, we will absolutely investigate it.

+"Nobody in our organisation, no matter how special, gets a bye on the law - and that's that."

-Mr Wallace has yet to comment on the allegations.
+Defence Secretary Ben Wallace has yet to comment on the allegations.

+British special forces killed hundreds of people on night raids in Afghanistan, but were some of the shootings executions?
+BBC Panorama's Richard Bilton uncovers new evidence and tracks down eyewitnesses.

 The BBC understands that General Sir Mark Carleton-Smith, the former head of UK Special Forces, was briefed about the alleged unlawful killings when he was appointed in 2012 but did not pass on the evidence to the Royal Military Police, even after the RMP began a murder investigation into the SAS squadron.